eddie-an/Scheduling_Application/README.md

 ---

-### App.java
+### GUI.java

-The App.java file is a java class with the method `public static void main (String[] args)` This is the entry point to the application and all the other classes can be instantiated within this method.
-Furthermore, it would make sense for the database connection to take place within this file.
+The GUI.java file is a java class with the method `public static void main (String[] args)` This is the Graphic User Interface of the Program.
+It uses information in the Schedule class to interact with the user.